django-haystack/django-haystack/docs/installing_search_engines.rst

 Official Download Location: http://whoosh.ca/

-Whoosh is pure Python, so it's a great option for getting started quickly.
-For now (as of 2009/04/28), it requires a bit of patching (Whoosh version 0.1.15).
+Whoosh is pure Python, so it's a great option for getting started quickly and for development. **As a warning, it is not generally suitable for production use due to issues with multiple processes/threads not locking correctly.** For now (as of 2009/08/13), it requires a bit of patching (Whoosh version 0.1.21+).
 A forked version that ought to be stable for Haystack use can be found at http://github.com/toastdriven/whoosh::